-Brookhaven National Laboratory (BNL) vision is to produce discovery science and transformative technology to power and secure the Nation's future.
+BNL's vision is to produce discovery science and transformative technology to power and secure the Nation's future.
 The Lab's mission is to deliver expertise and capabilities that drive scientific breakthroughs and innovation for today and tomorrow.
 BNL carries out its mission safely, securely, and responsibly, with a commitment to diversity, equity, and inclusion, and with the cooperation and involvement of local, state, national, and international communities.

-As a U.S. Department of Energy (DOE) Office of Science laboratory, BNL has a strong focus on fundamental science-particularly in nuclear and high energy physics; clean energy and climate; quantum information science and technology; human-Artificial Intelligence-facility integration; isotope production; and accelerator science and technology-all enabled by its unique suite of powerful facilities and capabilities, led by its remarkable staff.
+As a U.S. DOE-SC Laboratory, BNL has a strong focus on fundamental science-particularly in nuclear and high energy physics; clean energy and climate; quantum information science and technology; human-Artificial Intelligence-facility integration; isotope production; and accelerator science and technology-all enabled by its unique suite of powerful facilities and capabilities, led by its remarkable staff.
 BNL conceptualizes, designs, builds, and operates major scientific facilities in support of its DOE mission.
 These facilities serve DOE's basic research needs and reflect BNL/DOE stewardship of national research infrastructure critical for university, industry, and government researchers.